 - Struggle to stay financially afloat each month

 If any of these sound like you, it’s time to start thinking about improving your finances before you ditch your job for good.
 Consider consulting a fiduciary financial advisor from the national association of personal financial advisors and ask them to run a range of scenarios for you to avoid making one of the biggest (pre)retiree planning mistakes.

 Which is why we suggest doing a trial run.
 If you can live for three months within your estimated retirement budget and not dip into your savings (or amass more credit card debt), you’re financially set.

-Treating this trial run seriously and crafting a realistic budget before you retire will help ensure that your final decision about quitting work was based on financial reality, not assumptions or hope.
+Treating this trial run seriously and crafting a realistic budget before you retire will help ensure that your final decision about quitting work is based on financial reality, not assumptions or hope.

 #4 You Don’t Identify With Your Job Anymore